skip to content

 How to Find a Supervisor

-You will find a list of the Academic Staff's research interests and the topics of their current and recently completed PhD students.
-If your research interests fall generally into one or more of these areas, please e-mail the relevant supervisors to make contact.
+You will find a list of the academic staff's research interests and the topics of their current and recently completed PhD students.
+If your research interests fall generally into one or more of these areas, you must contact the relevant supervisor(s).